 - What: A 4-day celebration of Morris dancing and traditional merriment, centering on the symbolic figure of Jack-in-the-Green and culminating in a wild costumed parade - one of the most bizarre in Britain.

 - Where: Various locations around Hastings Old Town, starting at the Old Fishermen's Huts in Rock-a-Nore Road and finishing at Hastings Castle.

 More Jack-in-the-Green Festivals

 Since being revived in Hastings, Jack-in-the-Green has made a comeback in several other cities and towns.
 You can find him on May Day Bank Holiday across England's south and southwest in:

 - Bristol - The nine-foot-all Bristol Jack appears at the MShed on Bristol Harbour early on the first Saturday in May (May 5 in 2018) and parades up to Horfield Common.
 His full route is described on the website.

 - Oxford - You have to get up early for this one.
 The Jack usually appears on May Morning, at around 6am near Magdalen Tower.
 It's part of Oxford's May Morning celebrations and the dancing and festivities continue on to the Ashmolean Museum, lasting until at least midday (though the Christmas tree-like figure of Jack-in-the-Green has usually retired from the celebrations by around 9 a.m.This is actually a huge town and gown May Day celebration in Oxford.

-- Deptford The Fowlers Troup & Deptford Jack goes out on May Day morning in South East London or the City of London.
+- Deptford The Fowlers Troup & Deptford Jack-in-the-Green go out on May Day morning in South East London or the City of London.
 You'll have to contact them through their website because this one is small and almost secret.
 But it usually takes place around midday and starts at The Dog&Bell on Prince Street in Deptford.
 This "Jack" is a bit like a Christmas tree covered in leaves and flowers - except that there's a man inside it.
 The challenge, for both locals and visitors is to be lucky enough to sight the Jack.
 Watch a video of the 2017 event.